 The midrange and upper-range frequencies also posses a lot of clarity.
 The sound across the frequency spectrum is such that the HS70 is equally suited to games, music, or movies.
 While Corsair doesn’t seem to specify what technology is behind the 7.1virtual surround sound, the effect does an admirable job of widening the soundscape synthetically.

 As with all wireless headsets, finite battery life is a point of concern.
 Corsair claims a 16-hour expectancy between charges, and in my experience, Corsair comes close to that claim.
 I’ve seemed to average around 14 hours between charges.
-Once the battery is depleted, you can plug it in to charge and resume listening, although audio tends to sound better with a full battery powering the headset.
+Once the battery is drained, you can plug it in to charge and resume listening, although audio tends to sound better with a full battery powering the headset.

 Corsair also claims the HS70 can work within a 40’ range, but it’s more like 30’ or less in practice.
 In a perfect world with a straight line of sight and no obstructions, the HS70 may very well work at 40 feet away.
 However, the HS70 picks up audio flawlessly in a living room or game room environment.
 I can even leave the living room and go into the kitchen without the headset missing a beat.

 As with most of Corsair’s peripherals these days, there’s software integration via iCUE.
 Per the usual with iCUE, it’s a very capable, yet needlessly confusing piece of software.
 The interface and menu structure of iCUE is still cluttered, meaning users will likely be hunting for features or options, or discovering them after a dozen times of opening the application.

 In the case of the Corsair HS70, the first thing you’ll likely be inclined to do is disable the voice prompts, and auto-shutoff—both are an extreme annoyance.
 Within the “settings” menu, you can also monitor battery status, which can be helpful.